datastax/release-notes/OpsCenter_6.8_Release_Notes.md

 30 June 2026

 ## Backup Service
-* Fixed a bug that made OpsCenter unable to work with tables containing vector columns.
+* Fixed a mismatch between the driver versions used by `opscenterd` and the agents.
+The mismatch caused backups to fail in multiple situations.
+This fix also officially adds backup support for tables with vector columns.
 (OPSC-17965)

 ## Monitoring
 * Reduced the agent logging of the missing metrics from warn to trace.
 (OPSC-17919)